-Students 18 years of age and over may provide their own notes for the above procedures, but the process must still be followed.
-Although we encourage students to keep their parents/guardians as advocates for them within the system, The Municipal Freedom of Information and Protection of Privacy Act (1989) gives students who have attained the Age of Majority the right to take control of their own decision-making.
-This means that the school cannot share with parents/guardians any aspect of the student's activity at school, including attendance, marks, suspensions etc. without the written consent of the student.
+• Students 18 years of age and over may provide their own notes for the above procedures, but the process must still be followed.
+This arrangement must be discussed with Administration once the student turns 18 years of age.
+This means that the school cannot share with parents/guardians any aspect of the student's activity at school, including attendance, marks, suspensions, etc. without the consent of the student.